 The link between music and memory is so strong that it can help you learn a foreign language.

 Research by Ludke et al. (2013) found that people trying to learn Hungarian, a notoriously difficult language, performed much better if they sang the Hungarian phrases rather than just saying them.

 The researchers think that the melody may provide an extra cue which helps embed the memory.

-2. Music helps injured brain remember
+2. Music and memory: the injured brain

 People who have suffered traumatic brain injuries (TBIs), such as in a car accident, often have problems with memory.